disruptive-muenchen/chatbot/README.md

 ## Usage

-To use the bot, create a persona YAML file in the data/personas/ folder.
-See the examples/ folder for a couple of examples to get started.
+To use the bot, create a persona YAML file in the `data/personas/` folder.
+See the `examples/` folder for some starting points.

 1. Open the `data/personas/` directory in your file system.

 2. In this directory, create a new YAML file for your persona.
-The filename can be anything you want, but should end with the `.yml` extension.
+The filename can be anything you want, but it should end with the `.yml` extension.
 For instance, you might name your file `tony.yml`.

 3. The persona file should follow the structure shown in the example.
-Here is an explanation for each attribute:
+Here is an explanation of each attribute:

    - `name`: The persona's name.